Showing posts with label memories. Show all posts

 The happy dance

-“I looked at Antonia and I saw that she is beautiful” - said my son.
+“I looked at Antonia and I saw that she is beautiful,” my son said one quiet afternoon.

-He was five years old, and his sister, Antonia, was born a few weeks ago.
+He was five years old.
+His sister, Antonia, had been born just a few weeks earlier.

-Not surprising.
-She was still inside of me when he started to become concerned.
-Watching cartoons one night, he suddenly declared.
 “Mom, you should eat the TV!
-The baby is all alone inside your belly, and she is probably so bored, has nothing to do!
+The baby is all alone in your belly and probably so bored!
 If you eat the TV, she could at least watch cartoons!”

-That summer day, Mihai was in his “happy” place, playing Crash Bandicoot on the PlayStation.
-Completely immersed in the game, life outside Crash was irrelevant.
+That summer day, Mihai was in his happy place: playing Crash Bandicoot on the PlayStation, entirely absorbed, lost to the world.
+Reality outside the game no longer existed.

-It took another ten, maybe fifteen years for him to look at her again as the little sister that needs care and protection, and not the annoying little loud thing, looking for attention, interfering with his life.
+It would take another ten, maybe fifteen years before he looked at her again as the little sister who needed care and protection, rather than the loud, needy intruder constantly interfering with his very important business of being a boy.

 Wednesday, December 14, 2022